Jasperav/rand_derive2/README.md

 If you want a custom value for one of the properties, add the `custom_rand` attribute.
 A trait is created called TestDataProviderFor$TYPE$.
 This trait will require the user to provider the values.
+#### No rand
+Panic implementation of the property, making the type unable to be random generated.

 ### How it works
 #### Structs